3BMLabs/Blog/about.md

 ---
 title: 3BMLabs
-subtitle: About Us
+subtitle: About
 layout: page
 show_sidebar: false
 ---

+##  Our Vision

-## Changing the way Architects, Engineers, Contractors and Manufacturers design and build
+Changing the way Architects, Engineers, Contractors and Manufacturers design and build

-## Our Team
+## Meet The Team

 ![Maarten](../assets/about_assets/6-Maarten-Vroegindeweij-kopie-150x150.jpg)